 I will meet you there._

 As an idea, “ideas of rightdoing and wrongdoing” is so vague as to be meaningless, so all-inclusive as to be useless as a guide to anything.
 One might argue that this is precisely the point, that anyone can find themselves anywhere in that phrase, but so what?
-To follow the metaphor to its logical conclusion, if anyone can find themselves anywhere among “ideas of rightdoing and wrongdoing,” who’s to say that the field beyond them is the same for each of us?
-Barks’ Rumi may assert that there is one field where we all can meet, if we get there, but if, as Barks’ says, we each have our own truth, why wouldn’t we each also have our own field?
+Follow that idea to its logical conclusion and you end up in a situation where, at least potentially, there is no common ground.
+After all, if anyone can find themselves anywhere among “ideas of rightdoing and wrongdoing,” who’s to say that the field beyond them is the same for each of us?

 Finally, I would again urge you to read Rozina Ali’s article.